-One of the easiest ways that you can upgrade your car or truck is by swapping out the tires and rims.
-Here’s what you should know before you start picking out rims or new tires for your vehicle.
+One of the easiest ways that you can upgrade your car or truck is by swapping out the wheels and tires.
+Here’s what you should know before you start picking out wheels and tires for your vehicle.

 One of the most important aspects of vehicle performance is the contact points you have with the road.
 Tires can harness the power of your engine, they can help you maximize your braking power and they can maintain grip with the road as you are taking high-speed turns.
 Tires carry an enormous performance burden for your vehicle and if you’re not revisiting the quality of your tires often, you could be seriously affecting the overall ride, feel, and performance of your vehicle.